 The Santa Barbara Zoo is known as the “Zoo with a View” for its stunning coastal hilltop location.
 Home to more than 500 animals representing 146 different species of mammals, reptiles, birds, and insects, the Zoo is actively engaged in the global Association of Zoos & Aquariums’ conservation programs working to ensure species survival.
 The manageable size of the Zoo adds to the appeal of its picturesque setting and animal family.
 Admission requires reservations through an online ticket booking system.
 Since daily capacity is limited, booking in advance is recommended to ensure you don’t miss out.
-While the majority of the zoo’s exhibitions are now open, some animals have earlier “bedtimes” starting at 4:30 p.m.
-We are particularly excited about the new “After Hours” at the Zoo.
-On Friday, Saturday, and Sunday nights, the Zoo is extending its hours from 4:00 to 7:00 p.m. for this special experience featuring animal encounters, train rides, picnic dinners and s’mores kits for purchase, and happy hour specials on beer and wine at the hilltop restaurant.
-Reservations are also required for “After Hours.”
+Please note that some animals have earlier “bedtimes” starting at 4:30 p.m.
 Learn More

-The highly anticipated and incredibly interactive MOXI The Wolf Museum of Exploration + Innovation has reopened its doors to curious kids of all ages.
+The incredibly interactive MOXI The Wolf Museum of Exploration + Innovation is open to curious minds of all ages.
 The museum has been a hit from day one, with three floors filled with hands-on exhibits focused on science, technology, engineering, arts, and math.
 Seven tracks let visitors customize every visit in a fresh way, moving from Tech, Sound, and Fantastic Forces to Speed, Light, Interactive Media, and the outdoor Sky Garden.
-Exhibits have been adjusted to allow for physical distancing and to reduce virus transmission.
-Upon entry, all guests will be given a stylus pen to use at select higher-touch experiences.
-Exhibits with loose parts now have clean and dirty bins for single-use and sanitization.
-And a dozen experiences that couldn’t be modified have been suspended as a health and safety precaution.
 Timed reservations are required through the online booking system, and ticketed reservations typically open 30 days in advance.
+Learn More

 Founded in 1916 as the Museum of Comparative Oology and imbued with local nostalgia, the Santa Barbara Museum of Natural History (SBMNH) has been a destination for school children throughout the region since 1923.
 Peacefully nestled along a soothing creek surrounded by 17-acres of oak woodland, the location is well situated between Mission Santa Barbara and the Botanic Garden (a highly recommended “trifecta” for a day’s itinerary).
 A blue whale skeleton greets you at the entrance to the campus that’s home to 3.5 million natural history specimens—from mammals to Chumash artifacts—as well as the area’s only planetarium.
 SBMNH enhanced its outdoor exhibitions during the pandemic, to include the Prehistoric Forest and Nature Nook where naturalists tell stories and share specimens.
-Admission currently requires timed reservations booked online in advance.
+Advanced booking is not required but reservations are recommended and can be purchased online.
 Learn More

 Stearns Wharf is an iconic Santa Barbara landmark extending over the Pacific where State Street meets Cabrillo Boulevard.
 Completed in 1872, the wharf was the longest deep-water wharf between Los Angeles and San Francisco in its early days, when it served passenger and freight traffic.
 Today, it’s a popular fishing spot that’s home to seafood-centric eateries, a winery, shops, and some of the city’s most epic views.
 One of the wharf’s top destinations is the Sea Center.
 Operated by the Santa Barbara Museum of Natural History, the small aquarium and marine education facility offers guests hands-on encounters with animals found in nearby waters—sharks, sea stars, urchins, jellies, octopus, soft corals, and more.
 Admission tickets are only available for purchase onsite for the day of.
 The Lil’ Toot Water Taxi that runs between Stearns Wharf and the Harbor is also a must-do.
 Learn More